IMERSS/imerss-bioinfo/README.md

 https://biogaliano.org/galiano-data-paper-map-view/

-And also a gallery in our [visualisations mini-portal](https://imerss.github.io/imerss-bioinfo/).
+and also a gallery in our [visualisations portal](https://imerss.github.io/imerss-bioinfo/).

 These visualisations are entirely static and so easy to host at any kind of site simply by uploading a folder of files and injecting an initialisation block into the markup such as